Betty Okino

-Elizabeth Anna Okino (born June 4, 1975 in Entebbe, Uganda) is a retired American gymnast, a member of the famous "Károlyi Six-Pack" who in 1992, helped the United States win their first Olympic team medal, in a non-boycotted Olympic Games.
-She is also the first black woman of any nationality to win multiple individual World Championship medals in gymnastics.
+Elizabeth Anna Okino (born June 4, 1975) is a retired American gymnast, a member of the famous "Károlyi Six-Pack" who in 1992 helped the United States win its first Olympic team medal in a non-boycotted Olympic Games.
+She is also the first Black woman of any nationality to win multiple individual World Championship medals in gymnastics.

 Career

 Born in Entebbe, Uganda, Okino moved to the United States with her family and began gymnastics at the age of 9.
 Four years later, in 1988, she had progressed to the elite level, placing 17th at that year's junior U.S. National Championships.
 In 1990, Okino moved to Houston to train with Marta and Béla Károlyi.
 She placed second in the all-around and won the balance beam title at the 1990 U.S. Nationals; and represented the United States at several major international meets, including the Goodwill Games, where she won a silver medal with the American team and finished fourth in the all-around and uneven bars finals.
 Okino was part of the U.S. team for the 1991 World Gymnastics Championships, winning a silver medal in team finals and a bronze on the balance beam.
 She also won the 1991 American Cup.

 Okino continued to succeed in 1992, winning a silver medal on the bars at the 1992 World Championships.
 However, serious injuries to her spine forced her to miss both the 1992 U.S. Nationals and Olympic Trials.
 In spite of this, she was added to the U.S. team for the 1992 Olympics based on her performance at a second, private trial for U.S. Gymnastics Federation officials and coaches.
 With Okino on the team, the US won their first Olympic team medal, a bronze, in a fully attended Games; she also qualified for the balance beam event final, and placed 12th in the all-around.